 - Use playlists to get serialized recommendations between your videos

-- Drive up watch time, which is a YouTube ranking factor
+- Drive up watch time, which is a YouTube SEO ranking factor

 How to know if your efforts are successful

-As you implement your YouTube strategy, you do need to make sure that you are monitoring your progress to see how well your efforts are succeeding and what is having the biggest positive impact.
-There are a number of different ways you can gauge your success.
+As you implement your video SEO strategy, you do need to make sure that you are monitoring your progress to see how well your efforts are succeeding and what is having the biggest positive impact.
+There are a number of different ways you can gauge your YouTube SEO success.

 Branded Traffic and Share of Voice

-One of the primary goals for many on YouTube is to increase brand awareness.
-Monitoring part of YouTube SEO is looking at your branded traffic and your share of voice is a great way to see growth in this area.
+One of the primary goals for many for a YouTube SEO strategy is to increase brand awareness.
+Monitoring part of video SEO is looking at your branded traffic and your share of voice is a great way to see growth in this area.

-Currently, the vast majority of video thumbnails showing up in Google SERPs are from YouTube, so brands need to extend their video efforts to YouTube and do YouTube SEO to capture more organic traffic.
+Currently, the vast majority of video thumbnails showing up in Google SERPs are from YouTube SEO, so brands need to extend their video SEO efforts to YouTube and master YouTube SEO to capture more organic traffic.
 BrightEdge customers can see reports on the blended or universal video positions that they and their competitors control in the SERPs, which allows them critical tactical insight and visibility.

 YouTube is a powerful tool in the hands of experienced marketers and especially if they do YouTube SEO.
 The video platform has grown in popularity as people have come to realize the value of entertainment and learning opportunities through videos.
 Brands that learn how to capitalize this organic channel can further grow their traffic and results.